 Games are Stories

-Two of the works are video games, each born from a need to tell a cultural history.
-These immerse players in interactive stories, urging them to explore space and play.
+Two of the works are video games, each born from a need to tell a cultural history, immersing players in interactive stories.

-Zambian-born artist Milumbe Haimbe, presents powerful allegories in her illustrated, text-based 2D puzzle game, Eshu Elegbara–God of Crossroads (2018).
-Eshu Elegbara, is a mythological character originally from West Africa and is known as a benevolent trickster who moves between the material and divine realms.4
+Zambian-born artist Milumbe Haimbe, presents powerful allegories in her 2D puzzle game, Eshu Elegbara–God of Crossroads (2018).
+Eshu Elegbara is a mythological character originally from West Africa and is known as a benevolent trickster who moves between the material and divine realms.4

 To access the game, players must first exit the elevator directly into the interior of a city bus.
-The bus appears to be completely ordinary, except for the presence of a floating screen that emanates light that invites viewers to proceed towards it.
-This screen is the portal for entering Eshu Elegbara – God of Crossroads’ game world.
+The bus appears to be completely ordinary, except for the presence of a floating screen emanating light.
+This screen is the portal for entering the artwork.

-If a riddle is answered incorrectly, players must start at the beginning, and are unable to skip any previously played stories.
-This game provides a cyclical experience and depending on how it is played, results in delightful or frustrating moments.
+If a riddle is answered incorrectly, players must start at the beginning of the game, and are unable to skip previous riddles.
+The game provides a cyclical experience and depending on how it is played, can be either delightful or frustrating.

-When Rivers Were Trails (2019) is an expansive project led by Anishinaabe-Métis and Irish artist Elizabeth LaPensée and Tongva and Scottish artist, writer, and illustrator Weshoyot Alvitre, and over thirty Indigenous contributors.
+When Rivers Were Trails (2019) is an expansive project led by Anishinaabe-Métis and Irish artist Elizabeth LaPensée and Tongva and Scottish artist, writer, and illustrator Weshoyot Alvitre, and it involved the collaboration of around thirty Indigenous contributors.

-When Rivers Were Trails is an immersive, first person point-and-click adventure game in which players take on the role of an Anishinaabe person in the 1890s, travelling from White Earth (Minnesota) to Red Lake (California).
+When Rivers Were Trails is an immersive, first-person, point-and-click adventure game in which players take on the role of an Anishinaabe person in the 1890s, travelling from White Earth (located in what is commonly known as Minnesota) to Red Lake (located in what is known as California).
 Today these locations are known as White Earth Indian Reservation and Red Lake Indian Reservation respectively.

 Without a Goal

-[often] video games are goal-oriented, rule-based activities, where players find enjoyment in working towards the game goal… Goals provide a sense of direction and set up challenges for players to face… Removing or making [goals] optional, can make way for new types of player experience.7
+[often] video games are goal-oriented, rule-based activities, where players find enjoyment in working towards it… Goals provide a sense of direction and set up challenges for players to face… (but) Removing or making [goals] optional, can make new types of player experience6.

-Rather than moving through digital space with a distinct aim, the works described in this section operate as expressive and metaphorical landscapes.
-Of course, there are still ‘rules’ to goalless games including limitations and requirements of navigation, or the boundaries of pathways.
-These games create meaning through the construction of the game world and the immersive player experience.
+Rather than moving through digital space with a distinct aim, these works operate as expressive and metaphorical landscapes.
+Of course, there are still ‘rules’ to goalless games including the limitations and requirements of navigation, or the boundaries of set pathways.
+But, these games create meaning through the artist’s construction of the virtual world and the immersive player experience.

-For Interstellar Illusions, Matheuszik invites viewers to wander a fictional and abandoned extra-planetary luxury resort located on ProximaB.
+For Interstellar Illusions, Matheuszik invites viewers to wander a fictional and abandoned extra-terrestrial planetary resort located on ProximaB.
 The resort offers a ‘Kubrickesque’ feel, with a high level of symmetry in a series of maze-like corridors and hallways.
 Portals lead to hotel suites and a poolside lounge built within the vista of rough alien terrain and expansive celestial skyscapes.

-Inspired by recent and real possibilities of space travel and tourism, Matheuszik is interested in addressing themes of colonialism, exploitation, and consumption by speculating how humans might approach inhabiting ‘new’ planets.
+Inspired by the recent and real possibility of space travel and tourism, Matheuszik is interested in addressing themes of colonialism, exploitation, and consumption by speculating on how humans might approach inhabiting ‘new’ planets.

-Would humans create new systems and realities if offered with a fresh start?
-Or, will extra-terrestrial exploration result in extensions of existing models of colonisation as it exists within the Earth-based, human experience?
+Would humans create new systems and realities if offered a fresh start?
+Or, will extra-terrestrial exploration result in extensions of existing models of colonization as it currently exists within the Earth-based, human experience?

-The next game without a goal is Belly of the Whale by Xuan Ye.
-Originally built as an immersive VR experience in combination with a real-time EEG, brainwave sensing headset, custom software, with a surround-sound soundscape.
+Next, Belly of the Whale by Xuan Ye.
+Originally built as an immersive VR experience in combination with a real-time EEG, brainwave sensing headset, custom software, and surround-sound.
 For THERE IS NO CENTRE, Belly of the Whale has been converted into an in-browser experience.

-Taking place on a commercial cruise ship, viewers explore decks and rooms, leaving behind a ghosty white trail – a real-time visualisation of each travelled path.
+Taking place on a commercial cruise ship, viewers explore decks and rooms, leaving a ghostly white trail as they walk – this is a real-time visualization of each travelled path.
 The trails remain present for all subsequent visitors to see for the duration of the exhibition.
-As more visitors explore the piece, more pathways appear, eventually consuming the ship with a fog of captured movement.
+As more visitors explore the piece, more pathways appear, eventually consuming the ship in a fog of captured movement.

-the unilateral claiming of private human experience as free raw material for translation into behavioural data.
-(Data is) then computed and packaged as prediction products, and sold into behavioural futures markets.8
+The unilateral claiming of private human experience as free raw material for translation into behavioural data… (to be) computed and packaged as products, and sold into futures markets.7

 Phygials in Space